stashed/docs/docs/concepts/crds/backupbatch.md

 #### spec.retentionPolicy

 `spec.retentionPolicy` specifies the policy to follow for cleaning old snapshots.
 For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specretentionpolicy).

+#### spec.timeOut

+`spec.timeOut` specifies the maximum duration of the backup. `BackupSession` will be considered `Failed` if the backup does not complete within this time limit.
+By default, Stash don't set any timeout for the backup.

 ### BackupBatch `Status`